 - Browser Extensions: Chrome and Firefox

-- It gives complete control of passwords and valuable information across the web.
+- Users have complete control of passwords and important information throughout the web.

-- It provides multi-layer security of data with hashing
+- Backups can be securely downloaded and restored with ease, and it provides multi-layer security of data with hashing.

-- Expandable and portable.
-It synchronizes data between the desktop software and a handheld client for multiple platforms – iPhone, iPad, Android, and BlackBerry
+- It synchronizes data seamlessly between the desktop software and other various platforms, such as iPhone, iPad, Android, and BlackBerry.

-SplashID’s Free plan is available on one device only, for users who don’t need to sync.
+SplashID’s Free plan can only be used on one device, and it is great for users who don’t need to sync their data.

 - Supported Platforms: Windows, macOS, Linux, iOS, Android